 Keep in mind that the study is only highlighting the risk of secondary, treatment related cancers.
 I live with a host of long-term and late-stage side effects such as heart damage, nerve damage, cognitive disfunction and more.

-“Now a study from the same group published December 24 in the New England Journal of Medicine reports a cumulative incidence of a second cancer is 48.5% after 40 years of surviving Hodgkin’s lymphoma…”
+“Now a study from the same group published December 24 in the New England Journal of Medicine reports a cumulative incidence of a secondary cancer is 48.5% after 40 years of surviving Hodgkin’s lymphoma…”

-“The relative risk of developing a solid subsequent malignant neoplasm (sSMN) remained elevated in survivors of childhood Hodgkin lymphoma, according to extended follow-up of more than 25 years from the Late Effects Study Group (LESG) cohort published in Cancer…
+“The relative risk of developing a solid subsequent malignant neoplasm (sSMN) (secondary cancer) remained elevated in survivors of childhood Hodgkin lymphoma, according to extended follow-up of more than 25 years from the Late Effects Study Group (LESG) cohort published in Cancer…

 Patients were separated into 3 groups based on the therapy they had received as part of their primary lymphoma treatment or as salvage therapy for disease recurrence: